 - Critical perspective = To broaden

-But the true reward in teaching for me is in knowing that I have been a catalyst in helping students achieve self-discovery.
+But my greatest satisfaction as a teacher comes not only from helping students learn the skills they need, but also from inspiring them to share my own passion and enthusiasm.
+The true reward is in knowing that I have been a catalyst in helping them achieve self-discovery.
 T.S.
 Eliot said it best:

 “We shall not cease from exploration